Weird Pies for Dessert!

 Bean Pie* - This is now my second favorite pie (sweet potato is still #1, see photo below).
 Beans are actually quite sweet.
 In fact all over S. Korea red beans are used as filling in desserts.
 In bean pies the most commonly used beans are navy beans.
 Other ingredients are eggs, evaporated milk, butter, sugar, nutmeg, cinnamon, ginger and cloves.
 Years ago I baked a bean pie but it was a bit too light and fluffy for me.
 I prefer the ones from the local bakeries which are denser, never too sweet and made as small mini-pies.
 (More info below)

-Chess Pie - Popular in Southern states, the key ingredient is corn meal.
+Chess Pie - Popular in Southern states, the key ingredient is cornmeal.
 And it seems to be in each recipe - only about a tablespoon of cornmeal.
 The other ingredients are butter, white sugar, vanilla extract, eggs, evaporated milk and a tablespoon of white vinegar.
 Corn meal is used instead of flour.
 It is closely related to vinegar pie (next on the list) and the two terms are often used interchangeably.
-Some people think the name came from the fact that pies were at one time stored in a 'chest' which sounds similiar to 'chess.'
+Some people think the name came from the fact that pies were at one time stored in a 'chest' which sounds similar to 'chess.'

 Vinegar Pie - Vinegar pie?
 Brown vinegar is made from apples, and generally green tart Granny Smith Apples are used to make an apple pie.
 This may not be too far a stretch as far as taste, and vinegar we all know has excellent (even amazing) healing properties.
 This pie calls for a bit more vinegar than the Chess Pie but is otherwise similar.This is one of my cousin Bryan's favorite pies to make for guests.
 They oooh and aaah and eat it all.